AdamKyle/flare/resources/info/tips/section-1.md

     </a>
 </div>

-Here you can see the **Stat to focus on for max damage** and the **To focus on for Hit%** these stats and skill may be different for your class, however later, we will learn about [enchantments](/information/enchanting) and [random enchants (uniques)](/information/random-enchants) that turn your items green!
+Here you can see the **Stat to focus on for max damage** and the **To focus on for Hit%** these stats and skill may be different for your class.

+There are a verity of ways you can increase these stats and skill.
+One way is to level the [skill](/information/skills) and another is to equip enchanted gear.

+Base gear, from the shop, will only get you so far.
+The shop ends at gear costing 2 billion gold, but you can craft beyond what the shop carries as well as upgrade that crafted gear. however later, we will learn about [enchantments](/information/enchanting) and [random enchants (uniques)](/information/random-enchants) that turn your items green!

 These can further raise the states, even specialize in specific stats, skills, damage types and so on.
 Later when you are not weak and pathetic and can hold your own, you can invest in these items.
 We will even do some later on!
 How fun!